denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 -When reduced to a smaller screen size, there will be a hamburger menu storing the navbar buttons.

 -E-commerce page includes, pictures of products and prices.

+-When hovering over shop items there will be a zoom in effect.

 -Booking page which takes in customer's information like name, contact number and date/time.
 When user clicks the "book" button, an alert message will appear to indicate booking confirmation.